 4) Available across platforms

-This solution is also available on mobile – Android and iOS – which makes it easier for you to stay connected with your team and keep a check on tasks even while you are on the go.
+This solution is also available as mobile apps on – Android and iOS – which makes it easier for you to stay connected with your team and keep a check on tasks even while you are on the go.

 5) Robust APIs